 – Ezhil Subbian, Founder & CEO at String Bio

-While protein products developed by these companies are not currently fit for human consumption, methane-based proteins could improve the environmental impact of meat production, and eventually further fuel the meatless revolution by creating another food source for developing economies in Africa and Asia.
+While protein products developed by these companies are not currently fit for human consumption, methane-based proteins could help reduce the environmental impact of meat production, and eventually further fuel the meatless revolution by creating another food source.

 Open-source clean meat